qoomon/maven-git-versioning-extension/README.md

 ### Commandline To Print Project Version
 `mvn --non-recursive exec:exec -Dexec.executable='echo' -Dexec.args='${project.version}' -q`

-### CI
+### CI/CD
-Most CI systems does checkouts in a detached HEAD state so no branch information is available, however they provide environment variables with this information so you can provide these to the maven git versioning extension.
+Most CI/CD systems does checkouts in a detached HEAD state so no branch information is available, however they provide environment variables with this information so you can provide these to the maven git versioning extension.
 See below.

 #### GitLab CI Setup
 excute this snippet before running your maven command